96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxSDBoot.md

 ### Hint: Accessing internal eMMC from SD Card Developer image
 If the developer so chooses, the internal eMMC can be accessed as follows when the developer has booted from the SD Card image:

-* from the command prompt on the HDMI monitor connected to the DB410c, perform the following to see the name of the eMMC and SD card devices.
+From the command prompt on the HDMI monitor connected to the DB410c, perform the following to see the name of the eMMC and SD card devices.

-     * `sudo fdisk -l`
+`sudo fdisk -l`

      The user should see two mmc devices.
 One will be the internal eMMC and one for the SD Card.
 Most likely the internal will be `/dev/mmcblk0` and the SD Card will be `/dev/mmcblk1`

 The user can note the `Linux filesystem` partition of the internal eMMC and mount it to access any data the might be there.
 For example: